lbProg/Estuarine-model-IPB/README.md

 - [x] Advection-diffusion
 - [x] Water current as a vector field
 - [x] Continuity equation (mass conservation)
+- [ ] Density from temperature and salinity
 - [ ] Bathymetry, air and changing water levels
 - [ ] Water as an incomporessible fluid (flux divergence)
 - [ ] Continuity of flow